Welcome to A Week of Zero Waste DIY Challenge: Beauty Edition. Lets start with something super easy! Check out Tuesdays DIY Lip Balm.

 Mix together dry ingredients and store with a tight lid in dry place.
 To get activated charcoal out twist and pull apart veggie capsule to reveal the black powder.
 I keep the empty capsules to use to homemade essential oils tabs.
 When ready to use the mask, mix 2 parts dry to 1 part liquid into a paste(may have to add a couple more drops liquid) and shmear on face.
 Leave for 10-20 mins.
 It’ll get dry and cracky.
 Wash/rinse off.
 Use a nourishing facial oil and tonic afterwards (or whatever your face moisturizer routine is) you’ll feel brand new!!

-TIP: omit baking soda(or any component to that matter) if you are sensitive to it.
-Also, I juts use water, anything else is a lot of effort.
+Notes: omit baking soda(or any component to that matter) if you are sensitive to it or don’t have mod-severe acne.
+Also, I just use water, anything else is a lot of effort.

 Disclaimer: I’m not a medical provider, just in case you didn’t know.